SS West Maximus: Service history

 Entering service shortly after the end of World War I, West Maximus was put into commercial service by the USSB.
 In the early 1920s, West Maximus was engaged in service from both Europe and South America to the United States.
 Shipping records show that West Maximus arrived in New York from Stettin, Germany in June 1921, and completed another voyage from Montevideo, Uruguay in November.
 Newspaper records indicate that West Maximus made several voyages between Baltimore, Maryland and Manchester, England in late 1922.
 The following year, the vessel was again engaged in service between various ports in Europe and New York, arriving from Danzig via Southampton on 21 June, and from Helsingborg, Sweden on August 11.

 After this, West Maximus became one of the hundreds of American ships laid up in U.S. ports because of the postwar oversupply of shipping.
-She remained laid up at New Orleans until mid-1940, when she became one of a batch of 10 ships reconditioned and placed back into service by the U.S. Maritime Commission to help alleviate a shortfall in tonnage caused by shipping losses in the early part of World War II.
+She remained laid up at New Orleans until mid-1940, when she became one of a batch of 10 ships reconditioned and placed back into service by the US Maritime Commission to help alleviate a shortfall in tonnage caused by shipping losses in the early part of World War II.
 Several other Skinner & Eddy–built ships, including Eldena, Polybius and the West Maximus sister ships West Cressey and West Elcasco, were also placed back into service from the New Orleans fleet at this time.
 Following her recondition, West Maximus was transferred to management of the Moore-McMormack shipping line of Baltimore, and the vessel was still in service with that company when the United States entered the war in December 1941.

 World War II

-With America's entry into World War II in December 1941, West Maximus quickly became engaged in convoy duty.
+After the US's entry into World War II in December 1941, West Maximus became engaged in convoy duty.
 The ship participated in her first wartime convoy in mid-1942, when on 17 June she loaded a cargo of steel and general goods at Baltimore bound for Liverpool, England.
-From Boston the vessel proceeded in convoy to Halifax and Sydney, Nova Scotia, where on the 26th she departed in an escorted convoy for Liverpool, arriving at her destination 11 July.
+From Boston the vessel proceeded in convoy to Halifax and Sydney, Nova Scotia, where on the 26th she left in an escorted convoy for Liverpool, arriving at her destination 11 July.
 After unloading her cargo, the ship commenced the return to the U.S. on 19 July, but on 4 August the convoy in which she was sailing was dispersed and West Maximus proceeded alone to New York.

 At New York, West Maximus loaded a cargo of general goods again bound for Liverpool, leaving for Halifax 19 August.
-On 22 August, West Maximus departed Halifax for Liverpool with a large escorted convoy, arriving at her destination 7 September.
-With her cargo unloaded, West Maximus joined an escorted convoy for the return to New York, departing 26 September and arriving safely on 17 October.
+On 22 August, West Maximus left Halifax for Liverpool with a large escorted convoy, arriving at her destination 7 September.
+With her cargo unloaded, West Maximus joined an escorted convoy for the return to New York, leaving on 26 September and arriving on 17 October.